 - In the first Leisure Suit Larry, when you drink an alcoholic beverage at Lefty's Bar, the directional controls will randomize of a few seconds making Larry stagger around the bar.

-- In Mario Kart DS and Wii, the Blooper will dump ink in the face of your driver... and on your screen, partially blocking your view of the road until it drips away.
+- In Mario Kart DS, Wii, and 7, the Blooper will dump ink in the face of your driver... and on your screen, partially blocking your view of the road until it drips away.
 Thankfully this also affects computer players, more so than human players — CPU racers blinded will weave about the track like a drunken clown.

 - Partially pointless on the DS version because you can simply look at the bottom screen.

 - Using a mushroom or speed boost ramp will also clear this effect.

 - On the Wii it's almost entirely pointless if your TV is widescreen because the ink spots are quite small.